WCGC

 WCGC (1270 AM) is a radio station licensed to Belmont, North Carolina, and serving the Charlotte/Gastonia area.
-The station is owned by Carolina Catholic Radio Network and broadcasts a Catholic radio format.
+The station is owned by Carolina Catholic Radio Network and broadcasts a Catholic radio format, using programming from the EWTN Radio Network.

 By day, WCGC is powered at 10,000 watts non-directional.
 But at night, to protect other stations on 1270 AM, it greatly reduces power to 500 watts and uses a directional antenna.